Opinions and studies in the electoral field

 The other general themes tackled include thresholds, limitation of mandates as well as electronic and remote voting (see the link to the main reference documents below).

-The Venice Commission regularly adopts opinions in the electoral field (more than 130 up to now).
-In 2016 and 2017 it adopted opinions on the legislation on elections, referendums and political parties of Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, the Republic of Moldova, “the former Yugoslav Republic of Macedonia” and Ukraine.
+The Venice Commission regularly adopts opinions in the electoral field (more than 130 so far).
+In 2016 and 2017 it adopted opinions on legislation on elections, referendums and political parties of Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, the Republic of Moldova, “the former Yugoslav Republic of Macedonia” and Ukraine.
 In 2015 it addressed the issue of referendum in the Italian Autonomous Province of Trento.
 The vast majority of opinions are prepared jointly with the OSCE/ODIHR.

 In its opinions, the Venice Commission underlines that successful electoral reform is built on at least the following three elements: 1) clear and comprehensive legislation that meets international standards and addresses prior recommendations; 2) adoption of legislation by broad consensus after extensive public consultations with all relevant stakeholders; 3) political commitment to fully implement the electoral legislation in good faith.